kaste/InlineOutline/messages/install.md

 But before that, just try the default for now.
 Right in this view, hit `primary-shift+o` repeatedly.
 See how the text collapses to just the headlines, and then back again.
+(Doesn't work?
+Check if this file is displayed as Markdown.)

 Now, in Outline mode, use `up` and `down` to navigate.
 Press `enter` to commit, i.e., exit the Outline mode and scroll to the selected headline. `esc`